If you look for accountability and performance tracking tools as a real estate professional, sooner or later, you will come across Sisu Real Estate.

 - Referrals received

-When you scroll all the way down, you will find the “Leaderboards” in the bottom section, where you will get an overview of how many units each team member closed and also the sales volume in dollars.
+When you scroll down, you will find the “Leaderboards” in the bottom section, where you will get an overview of how many units each team member closed and the sales volume in dollars.

-When you run real estate agent teams and click on the top menu item “Reports”, you can get a view on the lead sources in general, lead sources by agent, the team income, accountability, and agent/team performance.
+When you run real estate agent teams and click on the top menu item “Reports”, you can see the lead sources in general, lead sources by agent, the team income, accountability, and agent/team performance.

 The latter is where the gamification concept of Sisu real estate comes into play.